Oral Presentations vs PowerPoint Presentations vs ZUI Presentations

 - If using a presentation to aid you, develop a visual story with your slides.

 - Separate the document from the presentation.

-To learn more about making an effective presentation and to become a dynamic public speaker, register for a full day seminar with me in Davis, CA on Oct 14th.
-Early bird registration ends Sept 14th.
+To learn more about making an effective presentation and to become a dynamic public speaker, contact me.